Skip to content

 Sydney Walks

 Explore some of the best bushwalks, coastal walks and mountain trails in and around Sydney.
 Sydney is surrounded by the National Parks that are chock-a-block with walking trails waiting to be explored.
-For mountainous scenery, head to the Greater Blue Mountains Heritage Area and for coastal vistas check out Royal National Park – the second oldest National Park in the world.
+For mountainous scenery, head to the Blue Mountains and for coastal vistas check out Royal National Park – the second oldest National Park in the world.

 Kangaroo Creek, Royal National Park